Disability Resources and Services

-The Office of Disability Resources and Services provides reasonable and appropriate accommodations for students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the guidelines of the American with Disabilities Act (ADA).
+The Office of Disability Resources & Services provides reasonable and appropriate accommodations for students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the guidelines of the Americans with Disabilities Act (ADA).
 Our team is here to assist students from intake to graduation and will help you to navigate college life.
-Accommodations can be provided to students with a variety of disabilities including Autism Spectrum Disorders, learning disabilities, attention-deficit disorder, physical or medical conditions, as well as a variety of mental health diagnoses such as depression and anxiety.
+Accommodations can be provided to students with a variety of disabilities, including autism spectrum disorders, learning disabilities, attention-deficit disorder, and physical or medical conditions, as well as a variety of mental health diagnoses, such as depression and anxiety.
 If you are unsure or have questions about whether or not you qualify, please contact us.

 Get Started with Accommodate

-Disability Resources and Services uses an online system called Accommodate where you will complete the intake form, upload documentation, schedule your intake appointment, review your accommodations, request your letters and communicate with our team.
+Disability Resources & Services uses an online system called Accommodate, where you will complete the intake form, upload documentation, schedule your intake appointment, review your accommodations, request your letters and communicate with our team.
 This centralized system makes it easy for you to view and review your information!

 User Instructions